 Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

-Part of our commitment to every entering student is that we will help you get on track for a four year graduation.
+Our commitment to every entering student is that we will help you get on track for a four year graduation.
 This means making sure you take courses that will give you the foundation necessary to complete advanced undergraduate work.
 We, together with your academic advisor, will continue to work with you to make sure the courses you have chosen are fulfilling your degree requirements, so ultimately, you complete your degree within 4 years, whenever possible.

 In order to complete a degree, Gonzaga requires at least 128 semester credits.
 Students who wish to complete their degree in four years must average at least 32 credits per year, or 16 credits per semester on average.
 Students in engineering and special education programs should anticipate 18 and 17 credit semesters in order to complete those programs in four years.
 Each credit of in-class time generally requires at least 2 hours of out-of-class study per week, so a semester schedule of 16 credits will compose an average and balanced week of academic work.
 Full-time student standing is anywhere between 12 and 18 credits per semester.

 All students who major in the College of Arts & Sciences take a foreign language or foreign culture (FC) course for at least one semester as a core requirement.
 Foreign language is not a core requirement of the Schools of Business Administration, Engineering & Applied Science, Education or Nursing and Human Physiology.
 However, mastery of a foreign language is a significant enhancement to a well-rounded education, so students in all disciplines with interest in languages are encouraged to include language study in their program.
 Feel free to take a language other than the one(s) you studied in high school.
 Introductory courses are available in all languages taught at GU with no expectation of previous study, so be adventurous!